 Trail to Eagle is a council-organized overnight camp for Scouts BSA, similar to summer camp that operates under council-retained leadership.
 The program provides opportunities for Scouts to earn Eagle-required merit badges along their advancement trail.
-The camp is for Scouts who have been in a troop for a minimum of one year.
+The camp is for Scouts who have been in a troop for at least one year.

-Scouts will be able to take 4-6 Eagle Scout-required merit badge classes.
+Scouts can take 4-6 Eagle Scout-required merit badge classes.
 Merit badge classes will be taught in half-day blocks.
 In addition to earning merit badges, Scouts will participate in fun evening programs.
+Print Friendly View

 Updates: